+Figure 2800.
+Net areal change in planform of Ten Mile, Spring, and Wolf Creeks based on analysis of orthorectified airphotos from 1939 and 1989.

 This stream dynamics aspect of this report characterizes dominant modes and relative activity of stream planform change through the watershed.
 At this level of study, it cannot be determine if observed changes are in stasis or if they are progressive.
 However, correlations between areas of planform change and habitat, landscape erosion, channel form, and sediment delivery are strong.
-The planform analysis and field investigations of channel geomorphology provide corroborating evidence that projects intended to reduce sediment transport should be targeted to lower reaches of the Senachwine Creek mainstem.
+The planform analysis and field investigations of channel geomorphology provide corroborating evidence that projects intended to reduce sediment transport should be targeted to lower reaches of the Creek mainstem.
 Relative effects of slope, discharge, and geology (erodibility of channel banks and substrate, and bedload availability) must be distinguished more clearly for project design to proceed.
-Geomorphic field data collection and analysis of channel gradients also suggest potential projects in tributaries (Little Senachwine, Deer, and Hallock Creeks) to the Senachwine Creek mainstem.
+Geomorphic field data collection and analysis of channel gradients also suggest potential projects in tributaries (Creeks) to the Creek mainstem.

 It is important to reiterate that correlations between landscape or channel change and stream response are tentative.
 More comprehensive analyses of stream dynamics are necessary for individual project design and implementation.
 In particular, stream response cannot be determined after direct modification of stream channels (channelization) or other identifiable land-use changes.
 Only net rates of planform evolution can be estimated; and actual rates may be significantly higher.
 Understanding these responses is important for predicting long-term viability of stream restoration projects.
 Greater understanding could come from examining imagery of intervening years and estimating long-term and synoptic trends in stream power.